EjbejaranosAI/SEL/2_RandomForest_decisionForest/README.md

-Practical Work 2 (PW2, Individual): Combining multiple classifiers
+## Practical Work 2 (PW2, Individual): Combining multiple classifiers

-Installation
+## Installation
 In order to run the program, first of all we need to install packages.

-run the following command: pip install -r requirements.txt
+run the following command:
+`pip install -r requirements.txt`

-Usage
+## Usage
 you should visit main file to run all algorithms and analyses

-Procedure
+## Procedure

-1. Implement a Random Forest and a Decision Forest technique
+1. Implement a Random Forest and a Decision Forest technique.
 The base-learner for inducing the trees will be the CART method.

     a.
 Both the Random Forest (RF) and the Decision Forest (DF) classifier